 Step-1: First you need to go to the Settings app.
 So, go ahead and click on the icon from left-pane of the Start menu.
-Or you can just go to Action Center and go from there.
+Or you can just go to the Action Center and go from there.

 Step-2: After that, go to System.
 And then look for Storage in the left pane and click it when you find it.

-Step-3: Next, under Storage section, you’ll see all the drives here.
+Step-3: Next, under the Storage section, you’ll see all the drives here.
 Just click on the one where you install the Windows 10.
 If you haven’t changed the default, then it should be C drive.